oliviasl/OliveBooks/README.md

 }

 ### Software Used:
-* PSQL database on Heroku
+* PostgreSQL database hosted on Heroku
 * Flask and flask sessions
 * SQLAlchemy
 * Bootstrap 4